ginstrom/galaxy-conquest-game/docs/project_structure.md

 - **constants.py**: Defines game-wide constants such as colors, sizes, and default values.
 - **debug.py**: Contains debugging utilities for development and testing.
 - **enums.py**: Defines enumeration types used throughout the game.
+- **game.py**: Implements the main Game class that manages game state, resources, and rendering.
 - **logging_config.py**: Configures the logging system for the game.
 - **menu.py**: Implements the menu system with keyboard and mouse support.
 - **persistence.py**: Handles saving and loading game state.